 We seek to increase our sales and profitability through the acquisition of additional facilities and the development of new facilities.
-For example, in fiscal 2017, we opened a new operational facility in Germany, a new operational facility in Brazil, nine new operational facilities in the U.S. and acquired Cycle Express, LLC, which conducts business primarily as National Powersport Auctions (NPA), a leading non-salvage auction platform for motorcycles, snowmobiles, watercraft and other powersports vehicles.
-NPA currently operates facilities in nine locations across the U.S. In fiscal 2018, we opened three new operational facilities in the U.S., a new operational facility in Germany, and acquired locations in the municipalities of Espoo; Pirkkala; Oulu; and Turku, Finland.
+For example, in fiscal 2018, we opened three new operational facilities in the U.S., a new operational facility in Germany, and acquired four locations in Finland.
 In fiscal 2019, we opened one new operational facility in Brazil; seven new operational facilities in Germany; and eleven new operational facilities in the U.S., and acquired an operational facility in Greenville, Kentucky.
-Acquisitions are difficult to identify and complete for a number of reasons, including competition among prospective buyers, the availability of affordable financing in the capital markets and the need to satisfy applicable closing conditions and obtain antitrust and other regulatory approvals on acceptable terms.
+In fiscal 2020, we opened two new operational facilities in Germany, one new operational facility in Brazil, and three new operational facilities in the U.S. Acquisitions are difficult to identify and complete for a number of reasons, including competition among prospective buyers, the availability of affordable financing in the capital markets and the need to satisfy applicable closing conditions and obtain antitrust and other regulatory approvals on acceptable terms.
 There can be no assurance that we will be able to:

-- continue to acquire additional facilities on favorable terms; - expand existing facilities in no-growth regulatory environments; - · obtain or retain buyers, sellers, and sales volumes in new markets or facilities; - · increase revenues and profitability at acquired and new facilities; - maintain the historical revenue and earnings growth rates we have been able to obtain through facility openings and strategic acquisitions; - create new vehicle storage facilities that meet our current revenue and profitability requirements; or - · obtain necessary regulatory approvals under applicable antitrust and competition laws.
+- · continue to acquire additional facilities on favorable terms; - expand existing facilities in no-growth regulatory environments; - obtain or retain buyers, sellers, and sales volumes in new markets or facilities; - increase revenues and profitability at acquired and new facilities; - maintain the historical revenue and earnings growth rates we have been able to obtain through facility openings and strategic acquisitions; - create new vehicle storage facilities that meet our current revenue and profitability requirements; or - · obtain necessary regulatory approvals under applicable antitrust and competition laws.

-In addition, certain of the acquisition agreements by which we have acquired companies require the former owners to indemnify us against certain liabilities related to the operation of the company before we acquired it.
+In addition, certain of the acquisition agreements under which we have acquired companies require the former owners to indemnify us against certain liabilities related to the operation of the company before we acquired it.
 In most of these agreements, however, the liability of the former owners is limited and certain former owners may be unable to meet their indemnification responsibilities.
 We cannot assure that these indemnification provisions will protect us fully or at all, and as a result we may face unexpected liabilities that adversely affect our financial statements.
 Any failure to continue to successfully identify and complete acquisitions and develop new facilities could have a material adverse effect on our consolidated results of operations and financial position.